capntrips/android_external_avb/README.md

 uppercase partition name, in this case for the partition named 'foo'.
 The token will be replaced by the digest in hexadecimal form.

+By default, when the `--use_persistent_digest` option is used with `add_hash_footer` or `add_hashtree_footer`, avbtool will generate a descriptor with no salt rather than the typical default of generating a random salt equal to the digest length.
+This is because the digest value is stored in persistent storage and thus cannot change over time.
+An alternative option would be to manually provide a random salt using `--salt`, but this salt would need to remain unchanged for the life of the device once the persistent digest value was written.

 ## Updating Stored Rollback Indexes

 In order for Rollback Protection to work the bootloader will need to